epidrome/mibook/_gallery/math-blaster.md

 ---
 title: Math Blaster
-excerpt: Math Blaster is an educational video game that leverages the familiar and popular game-play of the shoot them up category, by replacing shooting with math drills.
+caption: Math Blaster is an educational video game that leverages the familiar and popular game-play of the shoot them up category, by replacing shooting with math drills.
-header:
-  image: ath-blaster.png
-  teaser: math-blaster-thumb.png
+image_url: /assets/images/math-blaster.png
 ---